 Patients will receive Individual counseling, group counseling, random urine drug screens to assist with client accountability, Medicated Assisted Treatment, as well as treatment services provided by a certified nurse practitioner.

 Our staff consists of Debra Mullins NP-C; Trisha Gibson MA, LPC, LICDC; Cindy Besco BSW, CDCAII; and Jacob Ashcraft LPN

 The Helping Hands Food Pantry gives underprivileged students and community members the opportunity to obtain food when going through tough times.
 With such a large percentage of Southeastern Ohio residents in poverty, it is imperative for our University to take part in battling hunger in the community.
 In the modern world, it is important for everyone to get involved when battling the growing weight of poverty; therefore, the action of the community is necessary when an organization decides to take strides to make a change.

 The pantry is sustained by donations from campus and local organizations through food drives and cash donations.
-We will be working with campus and student to have two campus food drives each year.
-One in the fall and one in the spring.
+We will be working with campus and students to have two campus food drives; one in the Fall and one in the Spring.

 Food Pantry Location

 The food pantry is located in the Rhodes Student Center main floor across from the Student Affairs Office.
 At this time just ask for it to be opened by the Administrative Assistant in the office.

 Vinton Baptist Church

 Monday 4:30-6:30 p.m.

 Note: You may visit Once each month bringing ID’s for all household members over 18, birth certificates for all household members under 18 and proof of address.